LLNL/wrap/README.md

 GOTCHA works by binding target functions to wrapper functions at runtime.
-A pointer to the original target function is saved, and can be used to call the original function from the wrapper.
-In GOTCHA mode, wrap.py generates three things for each wrapped MPI function:
+A pointer to the original target function is saved, and can be used to call the original function from inside the wrapper.
+In GOTCHA mode, wrap.py generates three things for each wrapped MPI
+function:

 * A pointer to the original function `wrap_MPI_Foo_orig`, initialized to `NULL`.

 * The wrapper function `wrap_MPI_Foo`.
-The call to the original function via `{{callfn}}` uses the function pointer.
+A `{{callfn}}` call inside the body will call the original function through the saved function pointer in `wrap_MPI_Foo_orig`.

-* A GOTCHA binding struct `wrap_MPI_Foo_binding` of type `gotcha_binding_t` that must be passed to `gotcha_wrap()` by the target application or tool to activate the wrapper.
+* A GOTCHA binding struct `wrap_MPI_Foo_binding` of type `gotcha_binding_t`.
+This struct must be passed to `gotcha_wrap()` by the target application or tool to activate the wrapper.

 Unlike in PMPI mode, generating the wrapper and linking it to the target application does *not* automatically wrap the MPI functions.
-The target application or tool must invoke `gotcha_wrap()` via some other instrumentation mechanism for all functions that should be wrapped.
+The target application or tool must invoke `gotcha_wrap()` via some other instrumentation mechanism to activate the function wrappers.

 As an example, consider the following simple wrapper: